ZackLeonardo/TopHeader-meteor/README.md

 # TopHeader Component
-This is a responsive layout web top header component, made by meteor and react.
+This is a responsive layout web top header component, made by meteor(not yet further used) and react.

 ## Usage
 in App.jsx file, u can: